mnnxp/cadbaselibrary-freecad/README.md

 In menu **Tools** select **Addon Manager**, select the **Workbenches** tab find "CADBase Library" in the list and click Install.

 **Important Note:** CADBaseLibrary Workbench needs FreeCAD v0.21 or above.
-Between FreeCAD versions 0.19 and 0.20, users can try using the [CADBaseLibrary Macro version 0.2.0](mnnxp@c5f0aa061a3003c014d1876a967aa42f350f6343).
+Between FreeCAD versions 0.19 and 0.20, users can try using the CADBaseLibrary Macro version 0.2.0 [GitLab](https://gitlab.com/cadbase/cadbaselibrary-freecad/-/tree/c5f0aa061a3003c014d1876a967aa42f350f6343).
 CADBaseLibrary is **not** compatible with FreeCAD v0.18 and before.

 ### Manual Installation